Updated on 7/01/2026

 The Typhur Dome 2 uses a PFAS-free ceramic basket and an all-metal chamber.
 No plastic touches food or hot air.
 Aside from safety, its standout feature is raw performance: dual top-and-bottom heating and a whisper-quiet fan crisp food fast and evenly without needing to flip, a common issue in most fryers.
 Whether you’re cooking pizza, wings, or fries, nothing matches its speed, consistency, or pro-level results.

 The Typhur Dome 2 blends safety, design, and power better than any other model tested.
-Its ceramic basket is PFAS-free and wipes clean with ease, and the all-metal internals eliminate plastic exposure.
+Its easy-cleaning PFAS-free ceramic basket and all-metal internals keep unsafe materials out of the food and hot-air path.

 - Wide 12.6″ surface for big, single-layer batches.